zjc6666/Language-Identification/README.md

 ## Data preparation
 ### upsampling to 16k
-Our proposed model aims to use the feature of wav2vec2 model, but the pretrained XLSR-53 wav2vec2 model is trained with 16K data.
+Our proposed model aims to use the feature of wav2vec2 model, but the pretrained XLSR-53 wav2vec2 model is trained with 16K data. <br>
 Therefore, in order to ensure the effect of pretrained model, all data are transformed into 16K(includde train, valid and test set).

 ```